-Patients Dying Fast, And Far From Family, Challenge Practice of Palliative Care
+Patients Dying Fast, And Far From Family, Challenge Practice Of Palliative Care

 "What if I got to be bedside to my mom earlier, when she wasn't heavily sedated, holding her hand and just being present," Angie says.
 "That we'll never know."

-It's a new way of experiencing death that families are coming to know as coronavirus keeps them at a distance in these final moments.
+It's a new way of experiencing death that families are coming to know as the coronavirus keeps them at a distance in these final moments.

 This story is part of NPR's reporting partnership with Kaiser Health News.